Prerequisites

 The second function

-calculates the total sales and order count by country. -
+sales_by_countrycalculates the total sales and order count by country. -

 The third function

-calculates the total sales, total quantity, average price, and order count by product.
+most_popular_productscalculates the total sales, total quantity, average price, and order count by product.

 - Then you need to reference this pipeline in the